Aspire Guide

 Age is verified at check-in

-Masters grades require a minimum age, not a maximum
+Masters age-band grades require a minimum age, not a maximum

 BS and BD are open to male players only